hyperonecom/h1-cli/docs/log.md

 ## h1 log transfer

-Transfer log archive to other project
+Transfer Journal to other project

 ### Syntax